Fatal1ty/mashumaro/README.md

 By default, a field of `date` type serializes to a string in ISO 8601 format, so the serialized entity will look like `{'dt': '2021-12-31'}`.
-But what if we have, for example, two sensitive legacy Ethiopian and Japanese APIs that use two different formats for dates — `dd/mm/yyyy` and `yyyy年mm月dd日`?
+But what if we have, for example, two sensitive legacy Ethiopian and Chinese APIs that use two different formats for dates — `dd/mm/yyyy` and `yyyy年mm月dd日`?
 Instead of creating two similar dataclasses we can have one dataclass and two dialects:
 ```python